tsegayeh/InsightsFromFitBitData/README.md

 ## Insights From Fitbit Fitness Data
 ###### _Tsegaye Himbego_
-This data analysis project was completed on May 23, 2022 as a requirement for a Google Data Analytics Certificate program offered by Coursera through Futuro Health's Health Data Analytics program.
-The layout of the follows the six stages of Google Data Analytics, namely _Asking_ the business question, _Preparing_ data, _Processing,_ _Analyzing,_ _Sharing_ the findings, and taking _Action._
+This data analysis project was completed on May 23, 2022 as a requirement for a _Google Data Analytics Certificate_ program offered by _Coursera_ through Futuro Health's _Healthcare Data Analytics_ training program.
+The layout of this report follows the six stages of Google Data Analytics, namely _Asking_ the business question, _Preparing,_ _Processing,_ and _Analyzing_data, _Sharing_ the findings, and taking _Action._
-#### Ask (Business Question)
+#### Asking (Business Question)
 The goal of the project is to gain insights from Fitbit's fitness data to inform Bellabeat's marketing strategy.
-Bellabeat is a small, successful high-tech manufacturer of health-focused products for women and would like to become a larger player in the global smart device market.
+Bellabeat is a small, successful high-tech manufacturer of health-focused products for women and the company would like to become a larger player in the global smart device market.
-#### Prepare
+#### Preparation
-A dataset of 18 tables of Fitbit’s Fitness Tracker Data, in “.csv” format, was downloaded from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) website, on April 14, 2022.
+A dataset of 18 tables of Fitbit’s Fitness Tracker Data in “.csv” format, was downloaded from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) website, on April 14, 2022.
-#### Process
+#### Processing
-Each of the 18 tables was read into R programming software and reviewed.
-Among the 18 original tables, _seven_ tables were selected for analysis and these were cleaned and processed, as a result of which _Twenty_ more tables were created.
-The list of original and created datasets is shown <b> [here](https://github.com/tsegayeh/InsightsFromFitBitData/blob/main/DataProcessing.PNG)</b>.
-The complete, annotated code used to review and process the original data is found <b>[here](https://github.com/tsegayeh/InsightsFromFitBitData/blob/main/HDAcapstone.R)</b>.
-Note, however, that the original dataset is not added to this repository and needs to be downloaded from the aforementioned [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) website in order to reproduce the results with the code.
+Upon storing the data in Excel Workbook, each of the 18 tables was read into R. After exploring the data with Excel and R, _seven_ tables were selected for analysis and these were cleaned and processed, as a result of which _Twenty_ more tables were created.
+The list of the original as well as created datasets is shown <b> [here](https://github.com/tsegayeh/InsightsFromFitBitData/blob/main/DataProcessing.PNG)</b>.
+The complete, annotated code used to explore and process the original data is found <b>[here](https://github.com/tsegayeh/InsightsFromFitBitData/blob/main/HDAcapstone.R)</b>.
+Note, however, that the original dataset needs to be downloaded from the aforementioned [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) website in order to reproduce the results with the code; it is not added to this repository.<br />
-#### Analyze

--- xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-## Insights from Fitbit user data to inform Bellabeat's marketing strategy
- (Capstone project for Google Data Analytics Certificate Program)<br />
- _Tsegaye Himbego_

-**_Business Question._** Bellabeat, a small, successful high-tech manufacturer of health-focused products for women, would like to become a larger player in the global smart device market.
-Data from FitBit were, therefore, analyzed and insights gained were used as a basis to make recommendations for Bellabeat marketing strategy. <br /><br />
-**_Preparing the data._** A set of 18 tables of FitBit’s Fitness Tracker Data, in “.csv” format, was downloaded from Kaggle website, https://www.kaggle.com/datasets/arashnic/fitbit. <br /><br />
-**_Processing the data._** The data were explored using the Excel, RStudio and Tableau software.
-Upon storing the data in Excel Workbook, each table was read into R and Tableau for exploring and cleaning purposes.
-Installing the different R packages and libraries, each data frame was studied.
-The following were observed:
+##### _Highlights_ of exploration and processing:
-  * _Variables:_ Ten variables that are directly related to fitness activities were identifiable in the dataset, namely Steps, Distance, Intensity, Calories, METs, Heart Rate, Sleep (state, duration, frequency), Weight, Fat, and BMI.
+  * _Variables:_ Ten variables that are directly related to fitness activities were identifiable in the dataset, namely _Distance, Steps, Intensity, Calories, METs, Heart Rate, Sleep_ (state, duration, frequency), _Weight, Fat,_ and _BMI._ Some of these are recorded at _daily, hourly, minutely,_ or even at _seconds_ level.
-  * _Period covered:_ generally, the dataset covers a 31-day period, from April 12 to May 12, 2016.
-Users: overall, there are 33 users of fitness tracking devices in the dataset.
+  * _Users:_ overall, there are 33 users of fitness tracking devices in the dataset.
 However, the number of users varies across activities.
+For example, all the 33 users have their _Distance, Steps, Intensity, Calories, METs_ data recorded while 24 users have _Sleep._ records.
+Heart rate data is available only for 14 users while _Weight,_ and _Fat_ data are only available for 8 or less users and were not considered for analysis.
 No description of the FitBit device users, such as sex and age, is provided.
+  * _Period covered:_ generally, the dataset covers a 31-day period, from April 12 to May 12, 2016.
+Some users have data covering for a periods as short as 4 days.
-  * _Data type:_ Id columns in all the tables were in an integer format while the date columns in all the tables were in string format.
-Id was, therefore, changed to string format while date was changed to ‘date’ or ‘datetime’.
-To facilitate aggregation the minute-level and second-level data into hourly and daily levels, the date column was split into Date, AM/PM, Hour, and Minute columns.
+  * _Data type:_ _Id_ columns in all the tables were in integer format while the date and time columns were in _character_ format. _Id_ was, therefore, changed to _character_ or _factor_ format while date and time were changed to _‘date’_ data type.
+Also note that, to facilitate aggregation, the minute-level and second-level data into hourly and daily levels, the date column was split into Date, AM/PM, Hour, and Minute columns.
   * _Redundancy:_ Three of the tables, namely the Daily Calories, Daily intensities and Daily Steps were duplicates of the respective columns in the Daily Activities table.
 Therefore, these 3 tables were maintained instead of the said table.
-  * _Data Integrity:_ The sum of hourly and minutely amounts of Calories, Intensity, and Steps did not add up to the daily amounts.
-In that case, the minute-level data were aggregated to hourly or daily levels. <br />
+  * _Data Integrity:_ The sum of hourly and minutely amounts of _Calories, Intensity,_ and _Steps_ did not add up to the daily amounts.
+In such cases, the minute-level data were aggregated to hourly or daily levels. <br />
+  * For aggregation purposes, the data were also summarized by user, grouping by _Id_ to see patterns across the 33 users; by Date, grouping by _Date_ to see patterns across the 31 days; and by hour, grouping by _Hour_ of the day to see patterns across a 24-hour day.
+For categorical variables that are not quantitative, e.g., _state of sleep_, the category values were cross tabulated with the _Id_ or _Date_ in order that the frequencies could be used for analysis.
+#### Analysis
+The data were analyzed primarily using the R and Tableau software.
+When necessary, the data were also aggregated by user, grouping the data by _Id_, to see patterns across the 33 users; by Date, grouping the data by _Date_, to see patterns across the 31 days; and by hour, grouping the data by _Hour_ of the day to see patterns across a 24-hour day.
+For categorical variables that are not quantitative, e.g., _state of sleep_, the category values were cross tabulated with the _Id_ or _Date_ variables and the frequency were used for analysis.

+-- xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 When necessary, the data were also aggregated by user, grouping the data by _Id_, to see patterns across the 33 users; by Date, grouping the data by _Date_, to see patterns across the 31 days; and by hour, grouping the data by _Hour_ of the day to see patterns across a 24-hour day.
 For categorical variables that are not quantitative, e.g., _state of sleep_, the category values were cross tabulated with the _Id_ or _Date_ variables and the frequency were used for analysis. <br /><br />